derektb/jinx/docs/DOCS.md

 By calling `jinx.debug()` you will permanently enter debug mode in the comic.
 This will allow you to access the debug panel, which may be toggled open and closed via the tilde/backtick key.

+The debug panel:
-The debug panel allows you to display any passage in the story at will.
-It also lets you output that passage's src to the console.
+* Allows you to display any passage in the story at will.
+* Allows you to output any passage's src to the console.
+* If you have a grid defined, will display helpers to visualize options for that grid.

 ## The Wand